mayank19o7/spring-boot-camp/README.md

    **RestTemplate**, fetches the Department by ID with all the employees belonging to that department.
 7. [Hystrix Server](./HystrixServer/README.md) - This application demonstrates hystrix which provides a fault tolerance mechanism for services, handles HTTP requests and implements fallback methods.
+8. [Resilience4j](./UserResilienceService/README.md) - This application demonstrates how to use Resilience4j for
+   resilience and fault tolerance in microservices architecture.